PsionicAlch/byteforge/README.md

 }
 ```

-The basic version of Queue isn't thread-safe so I wouldn't suggest sharing it between threads without the use of a mutex.
+The basic version of `Queue` isn't thread-safe so I wouldn't suggest sharing it between threads without the use of a mutex.
 If, however, you're not in the mood to manage your own mutexes I got you covered.
-I made sure to create a thread-safe version of Queue called Sync Queue.
-It's not as optimised as it can be because I just wrapped the basic version with a RWMutex instead of using atomic operations for things like managing the size and capacity but everything works just fine.
+I made sure to create a thread-safe version of `Queue` called `SyncQueue`.
+It's not as optimised as it can be because I just wrapped the basic version with a `RWMutex` instead of using atomic operations for things like managing the size and capacity but everything works just fine.
 You shouldn't really notice the difference in performance.
-The API for Sync Queue is also the same as the basic Queue.
+The API for `SyncQueue` is also the same as the basic `Queue`.

 ```go
 import "github.com/PsionicAlch/byteforge/datastructs/queue"